 - Literacy Support

 - Numeracy Support

-- Handwriting

-- Reading comprehension
+- Reading fluency and comprehension

-- Reading age

 - Precision Teaching to improve either/both literacy and numeracy

 - Emotional support

 - Touch typing skills

+- Social and emotional intervention

 3.7 Adaptions to the curriculum and learning environment

 Carshalton High School for Girls makes use of resources to allow us to make reasonable adjustments to enable students with SEND needs to access the curriculum funded by the notional SEND funding they receive.
 Individual students with an EHCP may have additional funding that the school receives to enable them to access the curriculum.